| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Wang Laboratories' first electronic calculator, introduced

 sometime in 1964.
-Quickly superceded by the Wang LOCI-2, which added more accuracy and programming capabilities.
+Quickly superseded by the

 Any Wang